-If you are not a subscriber, you may purchase articles individually at $8.80 each.
-Subscribe below to Grapegrower & Winemaker and have free access to online content:
+If you are not a subscriber, you may purchase articles individually at $8.80 each (free for subscribers).

 “I always read the magazine and rarely is each issue not

 marked with a sticker on some page and then filed in the

 “Current information and technologies.
 Interesting aspects concerning cool climate grapegrowing and winemaking.